BradHutchings/Mmojo-Server/deploy/Windows-WSL/README.md

 ## Deploy Mmojo Server on Windows (WSL)
-### About this Section
+### About this Guide
-In this section, you will setup a WSL environment on Windows and deploy Mmojo Server in it.
+In this guide, you will setup a WSL environment on Windows and deploy Mmojo Server in it.
 This is the prefered way to run Mmojo Server on a Windows PC.

 <!-- SPONSOR -->
 I offer paid assistance over Zoom if you need it: